zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_cpc.rst

 Synopsis
 --------
+- Deactivate a CPC (Z system).
+- Activate a CPC and update its properties.
-- Gather facts about a CPC (Z system), including its adapters, partitions, and storage groups.
+- Gather facts about a CPC, and for DPM operational mode, including its adapters, partitions and storage groups.
 - Update the properties of a CPC.

 Requirements
 ------------

-- Access to the WS API of the HMC of the targeted Z system (see :term:`HMC API`).
+- Access to the WS API of the HMC of the targeted CPC (see :term:`HMC API`).
-- The targeted Z system can be in any operational mode (classic, DPM).
+- The targeted CPC can be in any operational mode (classic, DPM).